top of page

 Borrowing from Sigmund Freud’s topographical model of the mind (1900, 1905), instead of the iceberg, I like to use the ocean to illustrate the immense and fluid nature of our mind.
 As one of the most important substances, the ocean covers about 70% of the Earth’s surface, drives the weather, and sustains sea navigation, and trade.
 It supports all living organisms.
 Similarly, your subconscious mind, accounting for a theoretical 50-60% of your brain function, serves as a pool of data storage.
 Executing commands from your conscious mind, your subconscious stores your master program and the conditioned patterns you are not aware of.
 And beneath it lies the more inaccessible unconscious mind, with a 30% of brain function, containing our lifelong-repressed emotions and traumatic experiences, that are deemed unacceptable by the rational conscious mind.

 Both our mind and the ocean represent a profound and curious place that is discounted due its overwhelming vastness.
 Up to now, the interaction of different levels of thoughts, between the conscious, the subconscious and the unconscious mind, and how this affects our behavior is hard to explain and detect scientifically.
 However, there still exist more intuitive and inventive methods to engage the subconscious mind.
 This is analogous to the lack of clarity and understanding which has, throughout history, given birth to imaginary mystical creatures of the sea such as ancient sea gods and sea monsters, Atlantis, mermaids, etc. Beneath the waves, past twilight, the deep waters in the oxygen-deficient zones, down to a place where pressure would flatten a human being, you find a bizarre and alien world of the deep sea.
-To this day, the sea remains the biggest mystery.
+To this day, the undersea remains one of the biggest mystery.

 The unconscious mind, according to the psychologist Dr. Sigmund Freud, governs behavior to a greater degree than people realize.
 After encountering a patient whose symptoms had no physical cause, and whose case improved after her doctor recovered her memories of traumatic experiences she had repressed, Freud founded his psychoanalytic theory of the personality.
 “The goal of psychoanalysis is to make the unconscious conscious,” aiming to release repressed emotions of patients.
 This is one of the professional methods to uncover and heal pent-up trauma and fears in the unconscious, as well as mental disorders.